dotnet/iot/src/devices/Max7219/samples/README.md

 # Write to a 8x8 Dot Matrix Module

-You can use .NET Core to drive MAX7219 based DOt Matrix Modules.
+You can use .NET Core to drive MAX7219 based Dot Matrix Modules.

 These Modules can be cascaded to get a bigger matrix.